-Every summer (or at least three of them) we have rented an AirBnB type place with our grandkids (and their parents).
+Every summer (or at least the last three of them), we have rented an Airbnb type place with our grandkids (and their parents).
 This year we went to Seaside, Oregon.
 I can’t tell you how much I cherish that week with them.
-We play games, go to the beach, local attractions, make meals together and watch special movies in the evenings (Star Wars!!!).
-Can’t wait until August 2022 to do this again.
+We play games, go to the beach, and local attractions, make meals together and watch special movies in the evenings (Star Wars!!!).
+I can’t wait until August 2022 to do this again.

 Getting fully vaccinated and staying that way with boosters

 This isn’t the highlight of the year, but it led to everything else we did.
 Do you remember when the vaccine was first introduced, and so many people (like us) were clamoring to get our hands on our first shot…and then our second.
 We got our first one at the end of January and our second in mid-February.
 Then in mid-July, I was in our local Kaiser (our HMO) clinic, and they said they were throwing away the vaccine every day because it was defrosted and people weren’t showing up to get it.
 I just don’t understand the anti-vaccination crowd.
 We know friends and relatives of friends who are part of that group, and they are normally intelligent people.
 Please explain this because I can’t.
 I just know that I have had three full potency shots (I take an injected auto-immune drug weekly, so I got a full shot for my third and not a booster), and Kathleen is boosted.